Endemics everywhere in the capital of wetlands !

 In Bogota we have other birding options

-Chingaza National Natural Park: Where some of the Páramo specialities can be found: Andean Condor, Black-and-chestnut Eagle (VU), the (VU)Flame-winged Parakeet (E), Bronze-tailed Thornbill(NE), Rufous-browed Conebill (NE), the (NT) and (NE) Coppery-bellied Puffleg, Glowing Puffleg, Longuemare’s Sunangel, Black-collared Jay, Mattoral Tapaculo, Rufous Antpittta, White capped Tanager, Black backed bush Tanager, Spectacled Prickletail, Black billed Mountain Toucan and Yellow-billed Cacique; if we are lucky: The (VU) Brown-breasted Parakeet (EN) and the (VU) Rusty-faced Parrot.
+Chingaza National Natural Park: Interesting Páramo specialities can be found: Andean Condor, Black-and-chestnut Eagle (VU), the (VU)Flame-winged Parakeet (E), Bronze-tailed Thornbill(NE), Rufous-browed Conebill (NE), the (NT) and (NE) Coppery-bellied Puffleg, Glowing Puffleg, Longuemare’s Sunangel, Black-collared Jay, Mattoral Tapaculo, Rufous Antpittta, White capped Tanager, Black backed bush Tanager, Spectacled Prickletail, Black billed Mountain Toucan and Yellow-billed Cacique; if we are lucky: The (VU) Brown-breasted Parakeet (EN) and the (VU) Rusty-faced Parrot.

 Lago funeque: A very large wetland, where we have the chance to find the endemics: Apolinar’s Wren, Bogota Rail; also Spot-flanked Gallinule, Yellow-hooded Blackbird and luckily Subtropical Doradito plus more birds.